NotsoanoNimus/client-monitor/README.md

 - ~~Make compared & selected fields from each category (StoreApps, Services, etc) dynamic using a single tweak.
 Basically allow a single tweak to define which fields are discovered and compared among the categories.~~
 - ~~Add some form of SMTP relay using authentication, perhaps with `Get-Credential`.
 Haven't looked into this too much yet.~~
 - _(?)_ Add a way to dynamically change the indexing format used for keying certain values.
+- Update documentation and _docs_ folder with some client-monitor example environments.
 - **IMPORTANT**: Notification filters _FAIL_ when being applied to ARRAYS OF OBJECTS.
 So if a certain key/value pair in any fetched information returns multiple table entries, the notification filters will not apply to them.
 There are **two** possible fixes:
   - Within the notifications filter, split the array if it is indeed an array,
   - _AND/OR_ Ensure that the indexing variable name is always unique.